A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Abstract

 \section{Abstract}

 The UltraViolet imaging of the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey Fields (UVCANDELS) program provides HST/UVIS F275W imaging for four CANDELS fields.
 We combine this UV imaging with existing HST/near-IR grism spectroscopy from 3D-HST$+$AGHAST to directly compare the resolved rest-frame UV and \ha\ emission for a sample of 979~galaxies at $0.7<z<1.5$ spanning a range in stellar mass of $10^{8-11.5}$~M$_\odot$.
-Since both rest-UV and \ha\ are sensitive to on-going star-formation but over different timescales, their resolved comparison allows us to infer the burstiness in star-formation as a function of galaxy structural parameters.
-We generate homogenized maps of rest-UV and \ha\ emission for all galaxies in our sample and stack them to compute the average \uvha\ luminosity ratio as a function of galactocentric radius.
+Using a stacking analysis, we perform a resolved comparison between homogenized maps of rest-UV and \ha\ to compute the average \uvha\ luminosity ratio (an indicator of burstiness in star-formation) as a function of galactocentric radius.
 We find that galaxies below stellar mass of $\sim$10$^{9.5}$ M$_\odot$, at all radii, have a \uvha\ ratio higher than the equilibrium value expected from constant star-formation, indicating a significant contribution from bursty star-formation.
-Even for galaxies with stellar mass $\gtrsim$10$^{9.5}$~M$_\odot$, the \uvha\ ratio is elevated towards in their outskirts ($R/R_{eff}>1.5$), suggesting that bursty star-formation is likely prevalent in the outskirts of even the most massive galaxies but is likely over-shadowed by their brighter cores.
-Furthermore, we present the \uvha\ ratio as a function of galaxy surface brightness, a proxy for stellar mass surface density, and find that regions below $\sim$10$^8$~M$_\odot$~kpc$^{-2}$ are consistent with bursty star-formation, regardless of their galaxy stellar mass, potentially suggesting that local star-formation is independent of global galaxy properties at the smallest scales.
+Even for galaxies with stellar mass $\gtrsim$10$^{9.5}$~M$_\odot$, the \uvha\ ratio is elevated toward their outskirts ($R/R_{eff}>1.5$), suggesting that bursty star-formation is likely prevalent in the outskirts of even the most massive galaxies but is likely overshadowed by their brighter cores.
+Furthermore, we present the \uvha\ ratio as a function of galaxy surface brightness, a proxy for stellar mass surface density, and find that regions below $\sim$10$^{7.5}$~M$_\odot$~kpc$^{-2}$ are consistent with bursty star-formation, regardless of their galaxy stellar mass, potentially suggesting that local star-formation is independent of global galaxy properties at the smallest scales.
+Lastly, we find galaxies at $z>1.1$ to have bursty star-formation regardless of radius or surface brightness.

 \keywords{galaxies: evolution --- galaxies: formation --- galaxies: starburst --- galaxies: star-formation}